albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 **Unified General Election Structure:** All congressional elections use single general elections.
 No state-administered primaries.
 Qualified candidates appear directly on the November ballot with party endorsements displayed.
 This applies uniformly to House and Senate elections.

-**Multi-Member Districts -- All Qualifying States at Once:** Beginning at the First FEMA Election, all states with three or more Representatives elect exclusively from multi-member districts (3-7 seats) using STAR-PR (proportional representation).
+**Multi-Member Districts -- All Qualifying States at Once:** Beginning at the First CEMA Election, all states with three or more Representatives elect exclusively from multi-member districts (3-7 seats) using STAR-PR (proportional representation).
 States with one Representative elect at-large using single-winner STAR.
 States with two Representatives elect from two algorithmically drawn single-member districts using single-winner STAR.
 There is no graduated transition.

 **Algorithmically Neutral Districting:** All congressional district boundaries are determined by algorithmically neutral, deterministic methods certified by the Electoral Science Office.
 No human draws a line.
 No partisan actor touches a boundary.
 Shortest splitline is the statutory default pending ESO certification.